 In 1918 John Singer Sargent received a commission from the British government for a monumental painting commemorating the joint efforts of American and British troops during World War I. That summer, he traveled to the western front in the valley of the Somme in search of a subject.
 He painted a number of informal watercolors, including these sketches of British soldiers bathing.

-The moniker "Tommy" comes from "Thomas Atkins," the fictitious name used by the British Army on official forms for private soldiers—similar to the American "John Doe." - The Met
+The moniker "Tommy" comes from "Thomas Atkins," the fictitious name used by the British Army on official forms for private soldiers—similar to the American "John Doe." - The Met.

-- Use the drop-down menu on this page to order in your local currency
+Use the drop-down menu on this page to order in your local currency

-- Printed on museum-grade heavyweight Pearl textured Fine Art Giclée paper
+- All our beautiful pictures are printed on museum-grade, heavyweight Pearl Textured Fine Art Giclée paper

-- We carefully cover your work with tissue paper and bubble wrap, eliminating the danger of any scratches or folds
+- We carefully cover your prints with tissue paper and bubble wrap, eliminating the danger of any scratches or folds

-- Your order is placed into a robust cardboard tube, secured and sealed at both ends
+- Your print is placed into a robust cardboard tube, secured and sealed at both ends

-- All items are tracked
+- All prints and other items are tracked

-- Delivered to your door
+- All items are delivered to your door